 Becoming who I choose to be

-Managing anxiety, depression, trauma, fear, addiction, and other barriers standing between me and who I am capable of being
+Managing anxiety, depression, trauma, social awkwardness and fear, addiction, and other barriers standing between me and who I am capable of being

 Pathways Forward - Compassionate Therapy for the Real World